yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 We decided to use single RocksDB for entire tablet.
 This is because:

 * It enables us to leverage code that was written for postgres system tables.
 Today, all postgres system tables are colocated on a single tablet in master and uses a single RocksDB.
 We can leverage a lot of that code.
-* We may hit other scaling limits with multiple Rocksdb.
+* We may hit other scaling limits with multiple RocksDBs.
 For example, it's possible that having 1 million RocksDBs (1000 DBs, with 1000 tables per DB) will cause other side effects.

 ### Create and Drop DB / Table

 #### Create Database

-When a DB is created with `colocated=true`, catalog manager will need to create a tablet for this database.
+When a database is created with `colocated=true`, catalog manager will need to create a tablet for this database.
 Catalog manager's `NamespaceInfo` and `TableInfo` objects will need to maintain colocated property.

 Today, tablet's `RaftGroupReplicaSuperBlockPB` has a `primary_table_id`.
 For system tables, this is the table ID of sys catalog table.
 Primary table ID seems to be used in two ways: